anshay2901/KotlinPracticeAnimationRecyclerViewsNavDrawerToolBar/README.md

 What can this do:
 1) Slide image backgrounds
+2) Recycler View Implementation

-.. next commit: Some items in recycler view
+.. next commit: Onclicking Recycler View Items